 True experiment are commonly used, but cannot always be conducted.
 An example of a true experiment is a randomised controlled trial, often used in drug trials.

 Definition 3.6 (True experiment) In a true experiment, the researchers:

 - allocate treatments to groups of individuals (i.e., decide the values of the Comparison/Connection used on the individuals), and

 - determine who or what individuals are in those groups.

 Think 3.2 (Experimental study) A researcher wants to examine the effect of an alcohol awareness program (MacDonald 2008) on the amount of alcohol consumed in O-Week.
-She runs the program at UQ only, then compared the average amount of drinking per person at UQ and USC.
+She runs the program at UQ only, then compared the average amount of drinking per person at two universities (A and B).
 What type of study is this: observational or true experimental?
 Answer these questions to help:

 - Does the researcher allocate treatments to the groups?

 - Does the researcher allocate subjects to groups?

 Quasi-experiments are similar to true experiments, but treatment are allocated to groups that already exist (as in Example 3.2).

 Definition 3.7 (Quasi-experiment) In a quasi-experiment, the researchers: